-When Robert Kormos, MD, and his team went to perform the procedure, they found scarring over a year old on her heart.
+When the transplant team went to perform the procedure, they found scarring over a year old on her heart.
 This told them that peripartum cardiomyopathy was something Brandy had been battling for far longer than she realized.

 “That scarring indicated I had this at some point during pregnancy with my second son or shortly after his birth,” Brandy explains.

 Brandy went home shortly after her LVAD implant and began a slightly different version of her previous life with her kids.

 “It just became our new normal.
 My son was a huge help of knowing when to change the batteries on my LVAD.
 And my daughter got used to me feeding her with that LVAD right next to her,” Brandy laughs.

 A few months after her LVAD implant, Brandy went back to UPMC for an evaluation.
 Her care team told her they would begin the process to get her on the transplant waiting list.